-Our Mitre reviews and OFSTED report showed that outcomes and provision for all pupils is very good.
+Our Mitre reviews showed that outcomes and provision for all pupils is very good.

 Financial support was available for trips and residentials.
-This was used in trips to Castleton, Hagg Farm, Boggle Hole, Haughton Farm Park, Yorkshire Wildlife Park, National Space Centre, Southwell Minster Time Travelling, Newstead Abbey, Brackenhurst and the Sultania Mosque.
-Outside providers that came into school were also supported, including a storyteller visit.
-All PP children took part in all residentials and visits.
+This was used in trips to York, Hagg Farm, Boggle Hole, Haughton Farm Park, Newstead Abbey, Brackenhurst and The Holocaust Centre.
+Outside providers that came into school were also supported, including a historical workshop.
+All PP children took part in all residentials and visits which enhanced both their learning and their life experiences.